markglenn/codefixes.com/source/_posts/2010-11-02-coders-survival-guide-to-startup-weekend.markdown

 vim/emacs holy war (by the way, vim is clearly superior).
 Well don't worry, everything is going to be okay.
 It may even be... \*gasp\* ... fun.

-Well, there's a few things a coder has to think about before stepping into the building.
+Well, there's a few things a programmer has to think about before stepping into the building.
 If you think about these things before hand, it will help you be successful at your first startup weekend.